Order the E-book Bonuses Included BUY

 Add to this a seeming inability for intervention in any way, shape or form.

-Shake well and then let sit.
+Shake well and then let sit. ~Michelle

-Death by Computer Jeffrey’s Story
+by Computer

-12/21/89 – 6/29/05
+Scott Johnston - 12/21/89 – 6/29/05

-“A bully doesn’t have to
+“A bully doesn’t have to be eye to eye to bully someone.

-be eye to eye to bully someone.
 Sometimes he or she gets into cyberspace,

 and then there’s no place to hide from their torment.”
-Debbie Johnston

 >